-(a) Pursuant to the provisions of Section 19(b)(1) under the Securities Exchange Act of 1934 ("Act"), and Rule 19b-4 thereunder, The NASDAQ Stock Market LLC ("NASDAQ" or the "Exchange") is filing with the Securities and Exchange Commission ("Commission") a proposal to extend for three months the fee pilot pursuant to which NASDAQ distributes the NASDAQ Last Sale ("NLS") market data products.
+(a) Pursuant to the provisions of Section 19(b)(1) under the Securities

+Exchange Act of 1934 ("Act"), and Rule 19b-4 thereunder, The NASDAQ Stock

+Market LLC ("NASDAQ" or the "Exchange") is filing with the Securities and Exchange

+Commission ("Commission") a proposal to extend for three months the fee pilot pursuant to which NASDAQ distributes the NASDAQ Last Sale ("NLS") market data products.

 NLS allows data distributors to have access to real-time market data for a capped fee, enabling those distributors to provide free access to the data to millions of individual investors via the internet and television.
-Specifically, NASDAQ offers the "NASDAQ Last Sale for NASDAQ" and "NASDAQ Last Sale for NYSE/Amex" data feeds containing last sale activity in U.S. equities within the NASDAQ Market Center and reported to the FINRA/NASDAQ Trade Reporting Facility ("FINRA/NASDAQ TRF"), which is jointly operated by NASDAQ and the Financial Industry Regulatory Authority ("FINRA").
-The purpose of this proposal is to extend the existing pilot program for three months, from October 1, 2012 to December 31, 2012.
+Specifically, NASDAQ offers the "NASDAQ

+Last Sale for NASDAQ" and "NASDAQ Last Sale for NYSE/NYSE MKT" data feeds containing last sale activity in U.S. equities within the NASDAQ Market Center and reported to the FINRA/NASDAQ Trade Reporting Facility ("FINRA/NASDAQ TRF"), which is jointly operated by NASDAQ and the Financial Industry Regulatory Authority ("FINRA").
+The purpose of this proposal is to extend the existing pilot program for three months, from July 1, 2013 to September 30, 2013.

 This pilot program supports the aspiration of Regulation NMS to increase the availability of proprietary data by allowing market forces to determine the amount of proprietary market data information that is made available to the public and at what price.
 During the pilot period, the program has vastly increased the availability of NASDAQ proprietary market data to individual investors.
-Based upon data from NLS distributors, NASDAQ believes that since its launch in July 2008, the NLS data has been viewed by over 50,000,000 investors on websites operated by Google, Interactive Data, and Dow
+Based upon data from NLS distributors, NASDAQ believes that since its launch in July 2008, the NLS data has been viewed by millions of investors on websites operated by Google, Interactive Data, and Dow Jones, among others.

-&lt;sup>1 15 U.S.C.
+1 15 U.S.C.
 78s(b)(1).

-&lt;sup>2 17 CFR 240.19b-4.
+2 17 CFR 240.19b-4.